-If you have read one of my books or listened to a podcast conversation, you might be aware that in my opinion, the route to playing your best golf lies in stripping away intellectual knowledge and unnecessary beliefs, rather than adding to them.
+If you have read one of my books or listened to a podcast conversation, you might be aware that in my opinion, the route to playing your best golf lies in going beyond intellectual concepts and stripping away beliefs, rather than adding to them.

 I hope at this point, you might be asking the obvious question.

-“OK Sam, if the answer is in less information, rather than more, how is reading articles like this one going to help?”
+“OK Sam, if the answer is less information, rather than more, how is reading articles like this one going to help” ?

-It’s a fair point, and one that I’m happy to answer.
+It’s a fair point, and one that I’m happy to address.